1. Opposites only attract when people are single

 The reason that dissimilar faces attract could be down to avoiding incest or other people with similar genes.

-People who help others out have more sex, new research concludes.
+People who help others out have more sex.

 The more altruistic people are, the more sexual partners they have and the more frequently they have sex.

 Could it be, then, that being nice to other people is the ultimate aphrodisiac?

 Who would have thought that this would be one of the facts about attraction?!

 3. The weight change required to increase attractivity

 The face can reveal whether our weight has changed, but how much is required for others to see it and find it more attractive?